This page tells my story in music; and the story of this site.

 My plan was to program 5 new styles from scratch per month.
 I did this for some months, and you can download the results here.

 Besides the original styles, I have done a lot of MIDI to Style conversions using my midi2style software (read above).
-Some of these styles are here.

 My programming work was continued, and soon many more software programs were created.